Canvas talk, on World Art Day

-To mark World Art Day, the guide puts the spotlight on Turkish artist Sefkat Islegen’s art exhibition in the city which is inspired by Egyptian Key of Life symbols that represent immortality.
+To mark World Art Day, the guide puts the spotlight on Turkish artist Sefkat Islegen’s art exhibition in Mumbai which is inspired by Egyptian Key of Life symbols that represent immortality.
 We also invite artists across mediums to share their thoughts on art

 When Turkish artist Sefkat Islegen visited Egypt a few years ago, she was fascinated by the Key of Life symbol associated with Egyptian mythology.
 Legend has it that Egyptian pharaohs convinced society of their immortality with the help of this symbol and thus, ensured the continuity of their authority.
 It became a tool of exploitation over the centuries.

 Karmasa, acrylic on canvas